WulfHouse/Quarry/README.md

 # Quarry - Pyrite SDK

-> **⚠️ ALPHA v1.0 STATUS**
+> **⚠️ ALPHA v1.1 STATUS**
 >
-> This project is currently in **Alpha v1.0**.
+> This project is currently in **Alpha v1.1**.
 All repository content, including code, documentation, APIs, and specifications, is subject to change and may contain inconsistencies as development progresses toward Beta v1.0.
 Use at your own discretion.

 **Quarry** is the official SDK for the **Pyrite** programming language.
-This repository contains the Quarry SDK (currently in Alpha v1.0), including **Forge** (the Pyrite compiler), build system, package manager, language server, and development tools.
+This repository contains the Quarry SDK (currently in Alpha v1.1), including **Forge** (the Pyrite compiler), build system, package manager, language server, and development tools.

 **Pyrite** is a compiled systems programming language designed to combine the low-level power and performance of C with the readability and ease-of-use of Python, while integrating the safety of Rust and the simplicity of Zig.

 **Created by Alexander Rose Wulf** (also known as **Aeowulf** and **WulfHouse**)

+*Latest Release: December 23, 2025 (Alpha v1.1)*

+*Initial Release: December 22, 2025 (Alpha v1.0)*

 *Conceptualized: December 12, 2025*

-*Published: December 22, 2025*

 ## Overview

 **Pyrite** is a memory-safe systems programming language that compiles to native machine code via LLVM.
 It features:

 - **Python-like syntax** - Easy to read and write

 - **C-level performance** - Zero runtime overhead

 - **Memory safety** - Ownership and borrowing system inspired by Rust

 - **Simple and explicit** - No hidden surprises, minimal magic

 - **Self-hosting compiler** - Forge is being rewritten in Pyrite itself (in progress)

 ## Quick Start